NDRAEY/Mew/README.md

 # Mew

-Mew is a programming language created for programming in self-written OS kernels and popular systems
+Mew (named after Pokémon) is a programming language created for programming in self-written OS kernels and popular systems

+It uses [PLY](https://github.com/dabeaz/ply) as lexer and parser.

+# Development

+Yes, it's another programming language I writing 4th time

+# Dependcies

+Mew depends on 2 functions at the moment:
+	- `malloc()`
+	- `free()`

+# Platforms

+Mew uses target system that can be extended by adding `targetname` folder in the `mew_pl/` folder and putting files into it:

+For example (Linux: `targets/linux`) should contain files:
+	- `defs.h` - type definitons
+	- `alloc.h` - allocation functions

+For any other platform, your `targetname` folder should contain these files too to reach compatibility.

 # Roadmap

 - [x] Standard types
-	- [x] Numerals (uint, int, short, ...)
+	- [x] Numerals (u8, u16, u32, ...)
 	- [ ] String
 		- [ ] Store in variables
+		- [ ] Operations with string
+			- [ ] Concatenation
+			- [ ] Trimming
+			- [ ] Splitting
+			- [ ] Lowercase/Uppercase/Normal conversion
 	- [x] Own types creation
 		- [x] Structs
 - [x] Variables